MartyC-137/martyc-137.github.io/_posts/2023-01-15-snowflake-streams-tasks.md

   - SQL
 ---

 Snowflake [streams](https://docs.snowflake.com/en/user-guide/streams-intro.html) and [tasks](https://docs.snowflake.com/en/user-guide/tasks-intro.html) provide a mechanism for automatically updating one table, as soon as data is loaded into another table.
-A Snowflake stream tracks all data manipulation language (DML) changes to a table, and by wrapping a stored procedure inside of a Snowflake task, we can update another table based on the DML changes of another table.
+A Snowflake stream tracks all data manipulation language (DML) changes to a table, and by wrapping a stored procedure inside of a Snowflake task, we can update one table based on the DML changes of another table.

 Something I commonly see in a production environment is views created from another view, simply to move the dataset to a different database or schema: